Flow Equivalence of G-SFTs: Background

 In this paper, by a \emph{$G$-SFT} we mean an SFT together with a free continuous action on its domain by a finite group $G$ which commutes with the shift.
 (In general, a ``$G$-SFT'' is not restricted to free actions or finite groups.)
 Two $G$-SFTs are {\it $G$-conjugate} (isomorphic as $G$-SFTs) if there is a topological conjugacy between them which intertwines their $G$ actions.
 For a {\it left $G$-SFT}, the $G$ action is from the left: $gh: y\mapsto g(hy)$ ($h$ acts first).
 For a {\it right $G$-SFT}, the $G$ action is from the right: $gh: y\mapsto (yg)h$ ($g$ acts first).

 \begin{convention} Unless mentioned otherwise, in this paper a $G$-SFT is a left $G$-SFT (although we might sometimes repeat the declaration for clarity).
-This is the choice which aligns with matrix invariants (see \cite[Appendix A]{BoSc2}). \end{convention}
+This is the choice which aligns with matrix invariants (see \cite[Appendix A]{BoSc2}).
+(The $G$-SFTs of \cite{akmgroup} are implicitly left $G$-SFTs; the $G$-SFTs of \cite[p.493]{akmfactor} are right $G$-SFTs.) \end{convention}